nonoMain/nonoArch/README.md

 2. [partitioner.sh](./.scripts/partitioner.sh) - runs on the live environment as root (optional, if you want to fully partition a disk)
 3. [installer-live.sh](./.scripts/installer-live.sh) - runs on the live environment as root
 4. [installer-chroot.sh](./.scripts/installer-chroot.sh) - runs on the installed system as root
-5. [user.sh](./.scripts/user.sh) - runs on the installed system as admin user (optional, if you have a user)
+5. [user.sh](./.scripts/user.sh) - runs on the installed system as admin user
+6. [post-live-env.sh](./.scripts/post-live-env.sh) - runs on the live environment as root

 ## Credits
 the ASCII art is from [fsymbols](https://fsymbols.com/generators/carty/)